nursahketene/coding101/DayOne/DayOneScript.md

 So to remedy this issue we need to seperate the CSS from the HTML

-So lets start by creating a file.
+So let's start by creating a file.

 In your Visual Studio Code click `File` from the menu bar and select `New File`

 Enter the name `main.css` and save

-Next lets add a style to our main.css and see how to connect the html files with the css file
+Next let's add a style to our main.css and see how to connect the html files with the css file

-in your `main.css` file lets change the font for the document
+in your `main.css` file let's change the font for the document

 ```css
 body {